Qualis/www-qual-is/_posts/making-better-decisions-with-adr.md

   picture: "/assets/blog/authors/svo.png"
 ---------------------------------------

-Over several year now, I have been refining a structured approach for decision-making that helps teams move faster, stay aligned, and reduce decision fatigue.
+For some time now I have been refining a structured approach for decision-making that helps teams move faster, stay aligned, and reduce decision fatigue.
 Whether you're experimenting in a lean start-up or steering an established engineering organisation, this **ADR-driven approach** provides a systematic way to explore, evaluate, and record solution options.

 ## What is an Architecture Decision Record (ADR)?